Robert Jenrick attacks Tories as ‘failed’ party as he defects to Reform

 It comes after the Newark MP was sacked from the Tory frontbench by Kemi Badenoch.

-Robert Jenrick has accused the Tories for lacking the “stomach for the radical change this country needs” as he defected to Reform UK after being sacked from Kemi Badenoch’s frontbench.
+Robert Jenrick has accused the Tories of lacking the “stomach for the radical change this country needs” as he defected to Reform UK after being sacked from Kemi Badenoch’s front bench.

-In a scathing attack on the party he said had “failed so badly”, Mr Jenrick said the Conservatives “are not sorry” about “mistakes” made in government.
+In a scathing attack on his former party that he said had “failed so badly” in government, the ex-minister said the Conservatives in Westminster were “not sorry” and “in denial – or being dishonest” about what they had done.

 Appearing at a Westminster press conference alongside Reform leader Nigel Farage, Mr Jenrick said: “I can’t kid myself any more.